reach-sh/reach-lang/docs/src/rsh/errors/index.md

 range: 3 - 5
 ```

-You can fix this issue by re-writing your recursive function into an iterative set of statements, e.g. a `{!rsh} while` loop.
+You can fix this issue by rewriting the recursive function as an iterative set of statements, e.g. a `{!rsh} while` loop.

 ```reach
 load: /hs/t/y/while_preamble.rsh